WilmH/WLL/README.md

 A small, lightweight single-header logging library for C/C++.
 Makes no allocations, has no external dependencies, and is easy to configure or extend.

+Developed for Unix-like environments, but *should* work on Windows as well.
 ## Authors

 - [@WilmH](https://www.github.com/WilmH) - Willem Hunt